awsdocs/amazon-aurora-user-guide/doc_source/Aurora.MySQL56.EOL.md

 To find clusters affected by this end\-of\-life process, use the following procedures\.

 **Important**
-Be sure to perform these instructions in every AWS Region where your resources are located\.
+Be sure to perform these instructions in every AWS Region and for each AWS account where your resources are located\.

 ### Console<a name="aurora-find-mysqlv1-cluster.CON"></a>